ysmood/jdb/readme.md

 This project aims to create a flexible database that won't try to create any weird syntax or rules.
 Just few APIs will make everything work smoothly.
 It is an append-only database.
-It use json to decrease javascript code handlers.
+It use json to decrease javascript code commands.

 # Model